wasi-shah/Docker-AKS/00.3 Kubernetes/Readme.md

 - volumes

 > [!important]
-> **Question: Whatis a ConfigMaps?**
+> **Question: What is a ConfigMaps?**
-> <br> A ConfigMap is an API object used to store non-confidential data in key-value pairs.
+-  A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
 You can pass config map  as volume or enviroment.

 > [!important]
-> **Question: Whatis a Secrets?**
+> **Question: What is a Secrets?**
-> <br> A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
+-  A Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 You can pass secrets as volume or enviroment.

 > [!important]
 > **Question: How can you retrieve values back from pod?**
-> <br> **You can shell into the container using exec and display file content or print environment variables.**
+-  **You can shell into the container using exec and display file content or print environment variables.**

 > [!important]
 > **Question: How you monitor pod health and what are the three probes available?**
-> <br> **Kubernetes track, check and react to three probes.**
+-  **Kubernetes track, check and react to three probes.**
-> <br> **1.
-Startup probes - to know when a container application has started.**
+-  **1. Startup probes - to know when a container application has started.**
-> <br> **2.
-Liveness Probe - Checks if app is still alive – if not kill and start new pod.**
+-  **2. Liveness Probe - Checks if app is still alive – if not kill and start new pod.**
-> <br> **3.
-Readiness Probes - Checks if the pod is less busy for the incoming request.
+-  **3. Readiness Probes - Checks if the pod is less busy for the incoming request.
 If not, it passes the traffic to less busy pod.
 It does not kill the pod.**

 > [!important]
 > **Question: Can you control pod scheduling and how?**
-> <br> **There are many ways you can control pod scheduling.
+-  **There are many ways you can control pod scheduling.
 For example through
-> <br>NodeName,
-> <br>NodeSelector,
-> <br>Labels,
-> <br>Affinity and anti-affinity,
+- NodeName: Each node has a name and then define a node name is pod definition
+- NodeSelector: You can label your nodes for example ‘forntend’ and then use nodeSelector is pod definition to only assign these pods to a matching label.
+- Affinity and anti-affinity: NodeAffinity is advance from of nodeSelector in which we can define a query to match the node.
+You can use the In, NotIn, Exists and DoesNotExist values in the operator field for Pod affinity and anti-affinity.
-> <br>Taint and Toleration,
+- Taint and Toleration,
+ - Taint: You can taint a node and it's effect [No Execute | No Schedule | Prefer No Schedule].
+Taints allow a node to repel a set of pods.
+ - Toleration: Tolerations are applied to pods.
+Tolerations allow the scheduler to schedule pods with matching taints.
+Tolerations allow scheduling but don't guarantee scheduling:
-> <br>and forcing Pod CPU/Memory resource requirements.**
+- Pod CPU/Memory resource requirements.

 > [!important]
 > **Question: What is a WorkLoad and it's four types?**
-> <br> **A Workload is the actual execution of application.
+-  **A Workload is the actual execution of application.
 It can be following four types**
-> <br> **1.
-Deployment - For running a stateless application workload on your cluster, where any Pod in the Deployment is interchangeable and can be replaced if needed.**
+-  **1. Deployment - For running a stateless application workload on your cluster, where any Pod in the Deployment is interchangeable and can be replaced if needed.**
-> <br> **2.
-StatefulSet - For running one or more related Pods that do track state.
+-  **2. StatefulSet - For running one or more related Pods that do track state.
 It matches each Pod with a PersistentVolume.**
-> <br> **3.
-DaemonSet - For running Pods on all nodes.
+-  **3. DaemonSet - For running Pods on all nodes.
 Addons runs as a demonset.**
-> <br> **4.
-Job & CronJob - Job define a task that runs to completion, just once.
+-  **4. Job & CronJob - Job define a task that runs to completion, just once.
 CronJob rubs a Job multiple times according a schedule.**

 > [!important]
 > **Question: What are the two deployment Strategies available?**
-> <br> **1.
-RollingUpdate - Pods are killed and create one-by-one**
+-  **1. RollingUpdate - Pods are killed and create one-by-one**
-> <br> **2.
-Recreate - All existing Pods are killed then create**
+-  **2. Recreate - All existing Pods are killed then create**

 > [!important]
 > **Question: What are the two types of applications?**
-> <br> **1.
-Stateless - By default, the pods are stateless so when the pod deletes its data also deletes.**
+-  **1. Stateless - By default, the pods are stateless so when the pod deletes its data also deletes.**
-> <br> **2.
-StatefullSet - The StatefulSet provisions a PersistentVolumeClaim in a single yaml file.
+-  **2. StatefullSet - The StatefulSet provisions a PersistentVolumeClaim in a single yaml file.
 To help prevent data loss, PersistentVolumes and PersistentVolumeClaims are not deleted when a StatefulSet is deleted**

 > [!important]
 > **Question: What are the four types of scaling available in Kubernetes?**
-> <br> **1. - ReplicaSets: An object which create/delete pods to match the desired number of pods.**
+-  **1. - ReplicaSets: An object which create/delete pods to match the desired number of pods.**
-> <br> **2. - Vertical Pod Autoscaler (VPA): (add/remove resources to existing pod) automatically change your pod CPU/Memory limited based on it’s usage both up and down.**
+-  **2. - Vertical Pod Autoscaler (VPA): (add/remove resources to existing pod) automatically change your pod CPU/Memory limited based on it’s usage both up and down.**
-> <br> **3. - Horizontal Pod Autoscaler (HPA): (add/remove new pods) An object which create/delete pods to match the performance for example, if the pod exceeds 50% CPU then create a new pod.**
+-  **3. - Horizontal Pod Autoscaler (HPA): (add/remove new pods) An object which create/delete pods to match the performance for example, if the pod exceeds 50% CPU then create a new pod.**
-> <br> **4. - Cluster Autoscaler: (add/remove nodes) Automatically adds or removes nodes in a cluster based on all pods’ requested resources & HPA.
+-  **4. - Cluster Autoscaler: (add/remove nodes) Automatically adds or removes nodes in a cluster based on all pods’ requested resources & HPA.
 Cluster Autoscaler works with Horizonal Pod Scaler to automatically adds or removes nodes in a cluster based on demand.**

 > [!important]
 > **Question: What is the Kubernetes networking unique IP law and how CNI addon helps?**
-> <br> **Kubernetes wants all pods/Nodes IPs to be unique.
+-  **Kubernetes wants all pods/Nodes IPs to be unique.
 For this you can use 3rd party tool called CNI (Container Network Interface) API like:**
 - WeaveNet
 - Cisco
 - Flannel